-Before they decide on the terms of your mortgage loan, lenders must find out two things about you: whether you can repay the loan, and if you are willing to pay it back.
-To figure out your ability to pay back the loan, they assess your debt-to-income ratio.
-To assess how willing you are to repay, they use your credit score.
+Before they decide on the terms of your mortgage loan (which they base on their risk), lenders want to discover two things about you: whether you can pay back the loan, and your willingness to repay the loan.
+To figure out your ability to pay back the loan, they look at your debt-to-income ratio.
+In order to calculate your willingness to pay back the mortgage loan, they look at your credit score.

-Your credit score comes from your history of repayment.
+Credit scores only take into account the information in your credit profile.
 They don't consider income or personal characteristics.
-Fair Isaac invented FICO specifically to exclude demographic factors like these.
-"Profiling" was as dirty a word when these scores were invented as it is now.
-Credit scoring was envisioned as a way to assess willingness to repay the loan without considering other demographic factors.
+Fair Isaac invented FICO specifically to exclude demographic factors.
+Credit scoring was envisioned as a way to assess a borrower's willingness to pay without considering any other irrelevant factors.

-Your current debt level, past late payments, length of your credit history, and a few other factors are considered.
-Your score results from positive and negative items in your credit report.
-Late payments count against your score, but a record of paying on time will improve it.
+Your current debt load, past late payments, length of your credit history, and other factors are considered.
+Your score considers positive and negative information in your credit report.
+Late payments count against your score, but a consistent record of paying on time will raise it.

-Your report must contain at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
-This payment history ensures that there is sufficient information in your report to assign an accurate score.
-Some folks don't have a long enough credit history to get a credit score.
-They should build up credit history before they apply for a loan.
+Your report must have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This payment history ensures that there is enough information in your report to generate an accurate score.
+Should you not meet the minimum criteria for getting a score, you might need to work on a credit history prior to applying for a mortgage loan.